 A teacher (also called a school teacher or, in some contexts, an educator) is a person who helps others to acquire knowledge, competence or virtue.

-Why we are we facing a teacher shortage?
+Are we really facing a teacher shortage?

 There are dramatic problems in our current system of education.
 What circumstances can exist that would push an exceptional teacher to leave a job they spent tens of thousands of dollars and years of their lives in education to achieve?

-A Complete Lack Of Respect
+A Lack Of Respect

-The current lack of respect for authority of teachers is at an all time low.
+The current lack of respect for the authority of teachers is at an all time low.
 What may surprise you is the lack of respect does not come completely from the students.
 Along with the students, much of the lack of respect comes from the school administrations and the parents of the students.
 With the lack of respect, daunting responsibilities and a teachers inability to do anything about it, the problem is only growing.

 According to a study at the Learning Policy Institute, up to 30% of new teachers will give up and decide to leave teaching in the first 5 years.
 This is in conjunction with teacher enrollment programs dropping enrollment by 35%.
 And of those enrolled in teaching programs, graduates have dropped by an additional 23%.